Personalization in B2B Ecommerce: How Can This Be Implemented in Practical Terms?

 Omnichannel & Personalization in B2B Ecommerce

 The possibilities and advantages of personalization sound wonderful.
-Can a B2B ecommerce CMS be the answer to the omnichannel and personalization needs?
+Can a B2B ecommerce CMS be the solution to the omnichannel and personalization needs?
 Let’s discover below.
-And is is a technical challenge for companies.
+And is it a technical challenge for companies?
 Why?

-Because ecommerce absolutely means multi-channel sales.
-Additional channels are added to the classical sales channels of salespersons, telephone, email, etc. And it doesn't stop with online shops: EDI solutions, marketplaces, apps for field service, IoT devices, and so on.
+Because ecommerce means multi-channel sales.
+Additional channels are added to the classical sales channels of salespersons, such as telephone, email, etc. And it doesn't stop with online shops: EDI solutions, marketplaces, apps for field service, IoT devices, etc.

-If only some of these channels are personalized, there is little benefit.
-What if customers can see their individual products and prices via a procurement solution but not in the online shop; what if the order history is not visible everywhere; or if the product search displays different results each time.
+If only some of these channels were personalized, there would be little benefit.
+What if customers can see their individual products and prices via a procurement solution but not in the online shop; what if the order history is not visible everywhere, or if the product search displays different results each time?
 This would be confusing and would make the purchase even more complicated instead of making it easier.

 All systems and channels must be connected with each other in two directions.
 All data must be saved in a central system.
 The system then supplies all channels with consistent, uniform data.
 And the other way around: Usage and order data are required for personalization.
-This must flow back into the central system from all channels so that it can be evaluated there.
+This must flow back into the central system from all channels for evaluation.

 Learn more about "What is ecommerce personalization".